Healthy Recipes Blog

 Jump to Recipe Review Recipe

-This turkey salad is so easy to make.
-It's ready in just 20 minutes, and it has this irresistible combination of creaminess and crunch.
-If you happen to have some leftover turkey, this salad is one of the easiest ways to use it!
+This turkey salad is ready in 20 minutes and has this irresistible combination of creaminess and crunch.
+If you happen to have leftover turkey in the fridge, this salad is one of the easiest ways to use it!

 Leftover turkey salad is served in a dark bowl.

 The week after Thanksgiving is a challenge.
 Staring at the piles of leftover meat in the fridge, I sometimes despair.
 How are we going to finish it all before it goes bad?
 This flavorful turkey salad comes to the rescue!
-It's one of my favorite ways to use leftover turkey.
-My entire family enjoys it, so it's become one of our week-after-Thanksgiving traditions.
+My entire family enjoys it, so it's become one of our week-after-Thanksgiving traditions and joins beloved recipes like leftover turkey patties, turkey chili, and turkey soup.

 Ingredients